Team-RoboTO/CV_AI-Navigation/src/cv_models_scripts/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 8518 images.
+The dataset includes 11312 images.
-Ewrt454425245rt35634542 are annotated in COCO format.
+Robot are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
-* Auto-contrast via histogram equalization

 The following augmentation was applied to create 3 versions of each source image:
-* Random brigthness adjustment of between -29 and +29 percent
+* Random brigthness adjustment of between -51 and +51 percent

+The following transformations were applied to the bounding boxes of each image:
+* Randomly crop between 0 and 30 percent of the bounding box